smikhalevski/roqueform/packages/scroll-to-error-plugin/README.md

 🔎 [API documentation is available here.](https://smikhalevski.github.io/roqueform/modules/scroll_to_error_plugin.html)

 This plugin works in conjunction with [a validation plugin](../../#plugins-and-integrations).
-If an element is displayed and an error not `null` than `scrollToError()` would reveal this element on the screen.
+If an element associated with the field is displayed and an `error` isn't `null` than `scrollToError()` would scroll the viewport, so the element is reveled on the screen.

 The example below uses [Doubter](https://github.com/smikhalevski/doubter#readme) shapes and [Doubter plugin](../doubter-plugin#readme) for validation.